AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/System.md

       - -l – provides a detailed process list along with the PID.
       - -n.
 Only kill the newest of the processes that are discovered.
       - -o.
 Only kill the oldest of the processes that are discovered.
-      - -u.
-Only kill the processes owned by the specified user.
       - -x.
 Only kill the processes that match the pattern exactly.
       - -signal.
 Send a specific signal to the process, rather than SIGTERM.